 Section 1.
-This act shall be known and may be cited as "The Bituminous Mine Subsidence and Land Conservation Act of 1966."
+Short title.-This act shall be known and may be cited as "The Bituminous Mine Subsidence and Land Conservation Act [of 1966]."

 Section 2.
-This act shall be deemed to be an exercise of the police powers of the Commonwealth for the protection of the health, safety and general welfare of the people of the Commonwealth, by providing for the conservation of surface land areas which may be affected in the mining of bituminous coal by methods other than "open pit" or "strip" mining, to aid in the protection of the safety of the public, to enhance the value of such lands for taxation, to aid in the preservation of surface water drainage and public water supplies and generally to improve the use and enjoyment of such lands.
+Purpose.-This act shall be deemed to be an exercise of the police powers of the Commonwealth for the protection of the health, safety and general welfare of the people of the Commonwealth, by providing for the conservation of surface land areas which may be affected in the mining of bituminous coal by methods other than "open pit" or "strip" mining, to aid in the protection of the safety of the public, to enhance the value of such lands for taxation, to aid in the preservation of surface water drainage and public water supplies and generally to improve the use and enjoyment of such lands and to maintain primary jurisdiction over surface coal mining in Pennsylvania.

 Section 3.
-It is hereby determined by the General Assembly of Pennsylvania and declared as a matter of legislative findings that:
+Legislative findings; declaration of policy.-It is hereby determined by the General Assembly of Pennsylvania and declared as a matter of legislative findings that:

-- (1) Present mine subsidence legislation and coal mining laws have failed to protect the public interest in Pennsylvania in preserving our land. - (2) Damage from mine subsidence has seriously impeded land development of the Commonwealth. - (3) Damage from mine subsidence has caused a very clear and present danger to the health, safety and welfare of the people of Pennsylvania. - (4) Damage by subsidence erodes the tax base of the affected municipalities. - (5) Coal and related industries and their continued operation are important to the economic welfare and growth of the Commonwealth. - (6) In the past, owners of surface structures have not in many instances received adequate notice or knowledge regarding subsurface support, or lack thereof, for surface structures, and therefore the State must exercise its police powers for the protection of the structures covered herein.

-(7) In order to prevent the occurrence of such state of affairs in the future, the deed notice provisions relating to such subsurface support, or lack thereof to a person desiring to erect a surface structure after the effective date of this act, must be emphasized and strengthened and it is necessary to make available to those persons desiring to erect a surface structure procedures whereby adequate support of such structure can be acquired.
+- (1) Present mine subsidence legislation and coal mining laws have failed to protect the public interest in Pennsylvania in preserving our land. - (2) Damage from mine subsidence has seriously impeded land development of the Commonwealth. - (3) Damage from mine subsidence has caused a very clear and present danger to the health, safety and welfare of the people of Pennsylvania. - (4) Damage by subsidence erodes the tax base of the affected municipalities. - (5) Coal and related industries and their continued operation are important to the economic welfare and growth of the Commonwealth. - (6) In the past, owners of surface structures have not in many instances received adequate notice or knowledge regarding subsurface support, or lack thereof, for surface structures, and therefore the State must exercise its police powers for the protection of the structures covered herein. - (7) In order to prevent the occurrence of such state of affairs in the future, the deed notice provisions relating to such subsurface support, or lack thereof to a person desiring to erect a surface structure after the effective date of this act, must be emphasized and strengthened and it is necessary to make available to those persons desiring to erect a surface structure procedures whereby adequate support of such structure can be acquired.